 Read more

-The video above features untreated continuous multifilament polyester thread on the left, which burns vigorously once ignition temperature is reached, melts, emits black smoke and drips.
-Untreated aramid yarn on the right burns with difficulty because of high LOI.
-The flame extinguishes when the heat source is removed.
-Aramid does not melt but decomposes showing signs of thermal degradation.
+Untreated continuous multifilament polyester yarn, on the left, burns vigorously when the ignition temperature is reached, then melts, emits black smoke, and drips.
+FR treated continuous multifilament polyester, in the middle, shrinks away from the flame, melts, and drips, but it resists flaming once the source is removed.
+Therefore the smoke is greatly reduced and the retardant has done its job.
+Untreated aramid yarn, on the right, burns with difficulty because of its high LOI, so the flame extinguishes when the heat source is removed.
+Aramid does not melt but decomposes, showing signs of thermal degradation.

 Read more